 Regular class attendance is considered essential if students are to receive maximum benefit from any course.
 Control of class attendance is vested in the teacher, who has the responsibility of defining early in each course his/her standards and procedures.
 A student accumulating an excessive number of unjustifiable absences in a course may be dropped from the course by the instructor with a grade of “WN.”

 The minimum credit hour load for classification as a full-time undergraduate student in any term is 12 undergraduate credit hours.
-Classification as a three quarter time is 9-11 undergraduate hours; half time is 6-8 undergraduate hours; and less than half time is 1-5 undergraduate hours.
+Classification as a three-quarter time is 9-11 undergraduate hours; half time is 6-8 undergraduate hours; and less than half time is 1-5 undergraduate hours.

 A student can expect to spend 2-3 hours outside the class (for studying, homework, preparation, etc.) for each hour in the class.
-This means that a student can expect to spend 24-36 hours in studying for a 12 semester credit hour load.
+This means that a student can expect to spend 24-36 hours in studying for a 12-semester credit hour load.
 It is therefore recommended that a full-time student enroll in no more than 18 hours per semester.
 Students working full-time are encouraged to take no more than 12 hours per semester.
 Students readmitted after academic suspension cannot take more than 12 hours per semester.
 Students on academic probation must obtain approval from their advisor to enroll in more than 15 hours per semester.

 These totals include all courses for which students may enroll.
 Permission to take course loads above these maximums must be obtained in advance of registration from the dean of the college of the student’s major.

 Each member of the Arkansas Tech University community assumes an obligation to conduct her/himself in a non-disruptive manner in the classroom.
 If a student is being disruptive, the instructor will address the situation, discussing behavioral expectations moving forward, and emphasize possible consequences for failing to comply.
 If the disruptive behavior persists, the student may be suspended on an interim basis from the class.
 Instructors may report excessive and/or repeated disruptive behavior through the Procedures for Addressing Violations of Academic Integrity and Classroom Behavior.
-This process includes an appeals process students may use to challenge perceived violations or excessive penalties.
+This process includes an appeal process that students may use to challenge perceived violations or excessive penalties.
 Students who exhibit disruptive behavior may also be referred to the Department of Student Conduct (see Article III, Section D of the Arkansas Tech University Student Handbook).

 Students who enroll above the maximum loads without securing permission from the dean will be dropped from their classes.
 To be considered for a course overload, the student must submit a petition to the dean and should meet the following criteria: